triadwoozie/BraveDataCompressor/README.md

 # BraveDataCompressor

 **BraveDataCompressor** is a Python tool that copies and compresses Brave browser user data with administrator privileges, ensuring secure access and efficient backups.
+It is used most often to copy user data from Windows to Linux, though right now, this script **only works with windows**

 ## Features